freddiehaddad/fast-track-to-rust/src/index.md

 ---

 [^1]:
+    The name Rustle was chosen because it's a play on the word "rust" and represents the sound of leaves rustling as the program searches through data.

+[^2]:
     GNU is an collection of free software commonly used as an operating system.
     The family of operating systems, known as Linux, are built from them.

-[^2]:
+[^3]:
     Grep searches one or more input files for lines containing a match to a specified pattern.
-By default, Grep outputs the matching lines.
+By default, grep outputs the matching lines.